trenz-gmbh/TRENZ.Lib.RazorMail/README.md

 Notice that:

 * we're passing `SampleModel` as our model type.
-It has a property `Saluation`, so we can then do `@Model.Salutation` to get its value.
+It has a property `Salutation`, so we can then do `@Model.Salutation` to get its value.
 * we can set the `Subject` property, which becomes the e-mail subject.

 ## Attachments